srinadh-shaik/Go-food/README.md

 ### Hey!

-A small scale food booking website for customers and owner side
+A small scale food ordering website for customers and owner side

 # open for collaborations